Mathwell/Mathwell.github.io/_posts/2019-06-09-arrow_function.markdown

 permalink:  arrow_function
 ---

-### ONE SUNDAY MORNING WITH KYLE SIMSON – THE AUTHOR OF “YOU DO NOT KNOW JS: ES6 & BEYOND”
+### ONE SATURDAY MORNING WITH KYLE SIMSON – THE AUTHOR OF “YOU DO NOT KNOW JS: ES6 & BEYOND”

 ![](https://live.staticflickr.com/65535/48030459728_ca0428e9bf_z.jpg)